Raj Mangal Pande: Early life

 Raj Mangal Pande was born on 10 May 1920 at Sohang in Deoria district of United Provinces, British India (now Uttar Pradesh).
 He was awarded Bachelor of Arts and Bachelor of Law degree at Allahabad University.
 He participated in freedom struggle movements.
 In 1933, he married Saraswati Devi.
 The couple had 3 sons and 4 daughters.

 Political career

-He was elected as Member of Legislative Assembly four times consecutively.
+Pande was elected as Member of Legislative Assembly four times consecutively.
+For his initial grooming in the Congress Party, he approached and received help from the senior leader Nirmal Chandra Chaturvedi, MLC.
 In 1969 and 1974, he won on Congress ticket.
 In 1977, he joined Janata Party and fought Uttar Pradesh assembly election on Janata Party ticket.
 In 1984, he was elected to 8th Lok Sabha from Deoria constituency on Congress ticket.
 Later in 1989, he joined Janata Dal and was re-elected from Deoria constituency to 9th Lok Sabha.

 In November 1990, he was one of the 64 MPs who left Janata Dal and formed Chandra Shekhar government.
 He was made Minister of Human Resource Development in Chandra Shekhar government.

+Death

+Raj Mangal Pande died in Kanpur on 22 November 1993, at the age of 73.